chandlerben/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+   describe() labels and separates tests, making them easier to manage. it() is for running specific tests.

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+   Test Driven Development begins with writing tests and then writing the code for the endpoints and routers.
+I enjoy writing the other things first and then creating the tests.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.

+   Three types are Unit testing (testing smaller units of software), Integration testing (several units of software are tested as a group), End-to-end testing (testing the whole application start to finish),

 ## Project Set Up